screaminglake/Whispering-Chills/README.md

   # Questions/Comments/Concerns?

-  Ping me in the #wc-support channel in our [Discord Server](https://discord.gg/collectivemodding) .
-You must pass the verification bot check and select the Fallout 4 game role in our #welcome channel before you will be able to see the #wc-support channel [reference image](https://imgur.com/9AJhdHi)
+Ping me in the #wc-support channel in our [Discord Server](https://discord.gg/strraNQxEQ).
+You must select the Whispering Chills role in #welcome and then click [this link](https://discord.com/channels/972218144569557062/972224969499111434/972929931032014969) to be redirected to the support channel.

   # Changelog
   See [changelog.md](https://github.com/screaminglake/Whispering-Chills/blob/main/changelog.md)